Vincuk Viačorka: Personal life and family

 Vincuk Viačorka speaks several European languages, is married, has two daughters and a son.
 His wife Aryna is a mathematician.
 His son Franak is a youth activist for the BNF, and is a former student of the Belarusian Humanities Lyceum.
 Both Vincuk and his son were featured in the 2006 documentary film by Mirosław Dembiński, A Lesson of Belarusian.

 Publications

 In 2016, Viačorka published the book "In Belarusian With Vincuk Viačorka", a series of essays based on the eponymous Radio Liberty internet page programme also run by him.
 Viačorka encourages his audiences to dissect the rules and principles of authentic Belarusian, a tongue which suffered serious distortion in the wake of Communist mandates on “language merger.”
 Vocabulary and onomastics, grammar and pronunciation, spelling and syntax are all covered in concise, easy to read lessons.
 Viačorka gives long overdue attention to a distinct and vibrant language which is an indivisible component of the modern European linguo-cultural space.

+In 2026, a Belarusian court added the linguistic book "Don't Make My Prepositions Laugh" by Vincuk Viačorka to the list of extremist materials.